oliviermasson/snapomatic/README.md

 # snapomatic.volume

-This script is a wrapper around `NTAPlib/getVolume.py`.
+This script is a wrapper around `NTAPlib/getVolumes.py`, `NTAPlib/cloneVolumes.py`, and `NTAPlib/createSnapshots.py`.
 As with other scripts, there is a lot more information in the getVolume object.
 The wrapper shows the basics.

     [root@jfs0 current]# ./snapomatic.volume show --target jfs_svm1 jfs0_oradata0
     VOLUME        SIZE (GB) AGGREGATE